hmarfori/google-homepage/README.md

-Henry's is learning terminial, GitHun, and building mock Google page
+Henry's is learning terminial, GitHub, and building mock Google page